Traur/rabbitmq-ssl-example/README.md

-# How to secure RabbitMQ messages with SSL encryption
+# How to secure RabbitMQ with SSL encryption
 This Repository shows an example configuration about how to use RabbitMQ-Server with SSL-Encryption.

 There are two examples which can be find under `src/main/java/ssl`: